-Clients planning for old age often ask us to prepare Lasting Powers of Attorney to enable their relations (often their children) to manage their affairs should the worst happen.
+Clients planning for old age often ask us to prepare a Lasting Power of Attorney to enable their relations (often their children) to manage their affairs should the worst happen.
 The Power can be granted to one of more individuals and will obviously assist them in caring for you when you cannot look after your own affairs i.e. it will enable them to maintain your bank account, obtain your pension, sell your property etc.

-It is obviously crucial that the Donor has the requisite mental capacity when granting the power but once granted and registered with the court the attorney can continue acting on behalf of the Donor when such capacity is lost.
+It is obviously crucial that the Donor has the requisite mental capacity when granting the power but once granted and registered with the OPG the attorney can continue acting on behalf of the Donor when such capacity is lost.

 How much does a Lasting Power of Attorney Cost